InternetMaximalism/mining-message/message5.md

 >Hi, a serious miner here.
 Some questions to clarify.
 Will the claimed token be transferable immediately, or are there cliff/vesting periods?

 Yes, there will be a vesting period.
 It will never be more than 1 year.
+The current plan for the team and investors is like 3 years.